cdpxe/nefias/recordings/README.md

 # NeFiAS sample traffic recordings

 These traffic recordings were created with the tool [CCEAP](https://github.com/cdpxe/CCEAP).
-They implement both, a timing covert channel (TCC) and a "storage" covert channel (SCC) as described in work by Cabuk et al. Both covert channels essentially signal hidden information by modulating the inter-packet gaps (inter-arrival times, IAT) between transmitted packets.
+They contain both, a timing covert channel (TCC) and a "storage" covert channel (SCC) as described in work by Cabuk et al. Both covert channels essentially signal hidden information by modulating the inter-packet gaps (inter-arrival times or "IAT") between transmitted packets.
 The README files in the particular folders provide additional details of the setup.

-For an introduction in covert storage and timing channels, see (Wendzel et al., 2015) below or the website of our [Information Hiding Patterns](https://ih-patterns.blogspot.com/p/introduction.html) project.
+For an introduction on covert storage and timing channels, see (Wendzel et al., 2015) below or the website of our [Information Hiding Patterns](https://ih-patterns.blogspot.com/p/introduction.html) project.

 ## Brief overview of sub-directories